nidark/Poe-Companion/README.md

 **\`** Pressing \` once will press 1,2,3,4,5 in fast seqvence

-**ALT+Space** Open a portal using a portal scroll from the top right inv slot; use CheckPos to change portal scroll position if needed
+**ALT+Space** Open a portal using a portal scroll from the top right inv slot; Use CheckPos to change portal scroll position if needed

 **ALT+I** ID all items in Inventory; Use CheckPos to change wisdom scroll position if needed